lsudigitalart/2210hw6-gwebb2/README.md

   - [Pablo Picasseo, *Head (Tête)*, 1912-14.](https://en.wikipedia.org/wiki/File:Pablo_Picasso,_1913-14,_Head_(T%C3%AAte),_cut_and_pasted_colored_paper,_gouache_and_charcoal_on_paperboard,_43.5_x_33_cm,_Scottish_National_Gallery_of_Modern_Art,_Edinburgh.jpg)
   - [Kurt Schwitters, *Das Undbild*, 1919.](https://en.wikipedia.org/wiki/File:DasUndbild.jpg)
   - [Richard Hamilton, *Just what is it that makes today's homes so different, so appealing?* 1956.](https://en.wikipedia.org/wiki/File:Hamilton-appealing2.jpg)

+---

+Take a newspaper.

+Take a pair of scissors.

+Choose an article as long as you are planning to make your poem.

+Cut out the article.

+Then cut out each of the words that make up this article and put them in a bag.

+Shake it gently.

+Then take out the scraps one after the other in the order in which they left the bag.

+Copy conscientiously.

+The poem will be like you.

+And here you are a writer, infinitely original and endowed with a sensibility that is charming though beyond the understanding of the vulgar.
+– Tristan Tzara